 Honorable Mention: State Historical Museum – Bishkek, Kyrgyzstan

 Once called the Lenin Museum, the State Historical Museum still features a Lenin shrine on the second floor.
 Make sure you look up to take in the ceiling murals of Lenin leading people to liberation in the Bolshevik Revolution.
 The third floor features a man riding a nuclear warhead.
 Strangely Dr. Strangelove.
+Update: The murals have been taken down from the Historical Museum and we've been told they are searching for a new home.
+We sincerely hope they will be available for the public again soon.

 Best Camels: Turkmenistan